jpetrie/fetch-dependency/README.md

 FetchDependency requires CMake 3.25 or later.

+⚠️FetchDependency has not reached version 1.0 and as such you should expect "breaking changes" with nearly potentially every commit.
+Breaking changes include API changes as well as storage architecture changes (which would require fetched dependencies to be re-fetched or re-built).
+It is strongly recommended that you pin FetchDependency to a specific commit ID via `GIT_TAG` when installing.

 ## Usage

 FetchDependency provides a single function, `fetch_dependency()`, which will fetch and find a dependency package: